naiche/wxMathPlot/ReadMe.md

-This fork's purpose is to make available any enhancements/fixes made when using this code.
+This project is based on the version of wxMathPlot found at MachMotionOpenSource/wxMathPlot and this repository's purpose is to make available any enhancements/fixes made when using this code.

 DONE: